 NASCAR

-Part of the appeal of NASCAR racing is that automobiles are based on stock cars which can be bought from a local dealer’s lot.
-This means that the sport is more accessible to those wishing to get into the sport than other forms of racing.
-Another factor is that, even though the NASCAR headquarters are based in Daytona Beach, Florida, the sport is widespread with a number of sanctioned races being held across the country on a regular basis.
-The three largest racing series in the sport are the NEXTEL Cup, the Craftsman Truck Series and the Busch Series.
+Part of this relates to the fact that participating vehicles are based on stock cars, which can be bought from a local dealer’s lot.
+This means that the sport is more accessible to aspiring drivers than other forms of racing.
+Another factor is that, even though the NASCAR headquarters are based in Daytona Beach, Florida, the sport is widespread with a number of sanctioned races being held at racing tracks across the country on a regular basis.
 The sport is also well-sponsored since advertisers recognise that NASCAR fans are generally the most brand-loyal of all sports fans.

 It all began in Daytona Beach in the early 1900s.
 During that time, the beach was known for being the best place to set land speed records and many flocked here to watch or prove their worth.
 As many as fifteen records were set here before the Bonneville Salt Flats were seen as being a decidedly better location.
 It is said that during this time, many of those with the fastest cars paid for their motoring improvements by means of bootlegging.
 Their cars doubled as a quick getaway vehicle for their illegal bootlegging runs.
 Once alcohol was made legal, these wealthy car owners turned to the thrill of racing for entertainment and money and the legacy of NASCAR was born.
 The actual association was founded in 1948 by Bill France Sr who saw fit to get this burgeoning sport onto closed tracks under one organizational umbrella.
-Prior to the formation of NASCAR, the various tracks in operation generally made their own rules which made it difficult for drivers and mechanics to the different meet vehicle and engine requirements at each track.
-The organisation of the sport through NASCAR helped to catapult the sport to new heights.
+Prior to the formation of NASCAR, the various tracks in operation generally made their own rules which made it difficult for drivers and mechanics meet vehicle and engine requirements at each track.
+Certainly, the organisation of the sport through NASCAR helped to catapult it to new heights.